Security Service Recruitment: Govt Postpones Medical Screening, Applicants Advised to Await New Date

 Security service recruitment, medical screening update, Ghana Police Service, C-SERP recruitment portal, applicants' qualified status, Ghana National Fire Service, medical protocols for applicants, revised medical screening schedule

-Government postpones medical screening for security service applicants, new dates to be announced soon.
+The Ministry of the Interior, under Mubarak Mohammed Muntaka, postpones medical screenings for security service applicants pending a new date.
 Image credit: Ministry of Interior/Facebook

 Source: Facebook